 North and south of the settlement lie two dry river beds with steep gorges.

 Following the coast to the north one can walk to idyllic bays with marble rock or pebbles.

 The small harbor village of Moutsoúna lies 3 kilometers away — you can reach it in half an hour on foot or 10 minutes by car.
 Here you will find several tavernas and a mini market, as well a bus to the next villages and Naxos town (mainly during school season).

 left: the beach Chochlakás bei Moutsoúna, right: on cape Stávros

 The next larger settlement is the idyllic traditional village of Apiranthos (13 kilometers distance and about 550 meters high in the mountains).
 There you can visit beautiful churches, four small museums and shops with local products – or you can just stroll along the narrow alleys of the village.

-Several marked hiking trails start in Apiranthos:
+Several marked hiking trails start in Apíranthos:

-- To the peak of the 900 meter high mountain Fanari with a picturesque chapel and a breathtaking view over the island.
+- to the peak of the 900 meter high mountain Fanári with a picturesque chapel and a breathtaking view over the island

-- To the monastery Fotodotis and the village of Danakos on the slopes of mighty Zas — with 1,000 meters the highest mountain of the Cyclades.
+- to the monastery Fotodótis and the village of Danakós on the slopes of mighty Zas — with 1,000 meters the highest mountain of the Cyclades

 back: The cottages